Stillman Drake: Career

-Drake earned a bachelor's degree in philosophy and was at UC Berkeley in the early 1930s for graduate mathematics but went to work in the financial sector.

-Drake was, for a time, an administrator at the Government Development Bank in San Juan, Puerto Rico.

-Drake received his first academic appointment in 1967 at the age of 57, as a full professor at the University of Toronto after a career as a financial administrator in the World Bank system.
-Although he had been recruited in the past by Harvard, he demurred in finance until he was attracted to Toronto by the offer made only to stars.
-During that time he began his studies of the works of Galileo and translated Galileo's Dialogue Concerning the Two Chief World Systems (1953), parts of four of Galileo's works in Discoveries and Opinions of Galileo (1957), and Galileo's The Assayer in The Controversy of Comets (1960), co-authored with C. D. O'Malley.
+Drake received his first academic appointment in 1967 at the age of 57, as a full professor with immediate tenure at the University of Toronto, after a career as a financial administrator, particularly organizing war bonds and municipal finance, in California and Puerto Rico with the US government and the World Bank system.
+During his time in finance he began his studies of the works of Galileo and he translated Galileo's Dialogue Concerning the Two Chief World Systems (1953), parts of four of Galileo's works in Discoveries and Opinions of Galileo (1957), and Galileo's The Assayer in The Controversy of Comets (1960), co-authored with C. D. O'Malley.

+Although Harvard had attempted to recruit him during this time, he remained in financial administration until he was attracted to Toronto by an offer of full professorship with immediate tenure after he gave a talk "The Scientific Personality of Galileo" in October 1966 at Toronto's newly-organizing Institute for the History and Philosophy of Science and Technology (IHPST); the offer was arranged by his friend Kenneth O. May and historian of technology and organizer of the IHPST John Abrams.
+He spent his entire academic career, beginning in July 1967 through his retirement in 1979, at the University of Toronto's IHPST; he was one of its founding faculty.

+Including his translations, Drake wrote 16 books on Galileo and contributed to 15 others.
 Possibly his most significant contribution to the history of science was his defense of Galileo's experiments as documented in his translation of Two New Sciences, chiefly in his footnotes.
-Drake showed how the complex interaction of experimental measurement and mathematical analysis led Galileo to his law of falling bodies.
-His footnotes to Two New Sciences refute Alexandre Koyré's claim that experiment played no significant part in Galileo's thought by demonstration, for example in his models of Galileo's experiments which are described in his footnotes.
+Drake showed how the complex interaction of experimental measurement, such as the famous Leaning Tower of Pisa experiment, and mathematical analysis led Galileo to his law of falling bodies.
+His footnotes to Two New Sciences refuted Alexandre Koyré's claim that experiment played no significant part in Galileo's thought by demonstration, for example in his models of Galileo's experiments which are described in his footnotes.